solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Sometimes shells form buds, which separate from the parent at a certain stage.*

 *) Heron-Allen.
 Phil.
 Trans., 1915, vol. 206, p.
-245. In _Nummulosphere_ 1, I stated, under the influence of the _Eozoön_ delusion, that with a little poetic licence the planet might be compared to a gigantic budding reef-like Rhizopod encrusting a foreign body.
+245. In _Nummulosphere_ 1, I stated, under the influence of the _Eozoön_ delusion, that with a little poetic license the planet might be compared to a gigantic budding reef-like Rhizopod encrusting a foreign body.
 Really it is a case of a mass of separate Rhizopods.

 Food Supply. — Whence did the nummulites get their food?
 The investigations ot Gwyn Jeffreys, Wyville Thomson and Carpenter point to the conclusion that deep-sea benthos organisms live mostly on decayed organic matter sunk down from above.
 A research of Möbius* showed that in some areas a good deal of decayed shallow-water vegetation drifted down to deeper zones.
 At the present day the Antarctic mud is so rich in diatomaceous protoplasm that fishes feed on it, _and the Foraminifera are crammed with Diatoms_.
 The abundance of silica in igneous rocks is in itself suggestive of a plankton food supply for the nummulites.